- July 20, 2021

 - Posted by: Jake Cubbage

-- Category: Cabins World News
+- Categories: Cabins and Containers News and Blog, Cabins World News

 Over the past few weeks protests have been held all across the UK against the fire safety of buildings in this country, mainly the results in the Grenfell Tower disaster in 2017 and the cladding used on that building which caused the fire to spread and why this happened and why the government need to prevent an incident like this happening again.